 South East Asia Delicatessen Limited Rua de Tai Lin, Taipa, +853 2883 2078

 If you’re just after something reliable and simple then Soo’s Kitchen definitely is for you and they’re even open 24/7!
 On a cold evening, on a lazy weekend afternoon, or even after a rough day at work, a bowl of never-ending hot noodles here is pretty much always a good idea.
 We always get their Vietnamese raw beef noodles.
-When your giant noodle bowl cups arrive, don’t fret about having “raw” meat on top of your noodles as they are thinly sliced beef, just wait for a few minutes to cook it with your broth while it’s steaming-hot as if you’re having your own hot pot party in a bowl.
+When the giant noodle bowl cups arrive, don’t fret about having “raw” meat on top of your noodles as they are thinly sliced beef, so just wait for a few minutes to cook it with your broth while it’s steaming-hot as if you’re having your own hot pot party in a bowl.
 Another favorite pick of ours is their Vietnamese leaf roll pork noodle.
 You may notice the sides of the meat are stained green and that’s because the pork roll or ham is traditionally wrapped in banana leaves and then sliced like sausages.
-We also love adding a bit of jalapeño prepared on the side as an extra condiment for that extra spicy kick to beat the cold.
+We also love adding a bit of jalapeño prepared on the side as an extra condiment for that extra spicy kick.
 They also serve snacks such as a variety of homemade beef balls, squid balls, fish balls, and more.
 Happy slurping!